ashusharmatech/katacoda-scenarios/docker-basic-commands/2_container.md

 `docker stop ID`

-ID doesn't need to be require to be complete.
-First few unique characters are also enough as ID
+ID doesn't need to be required to be complete.
+The first few unique characters are also enough as ID

-## Task 7
+## Task 6
 Check all the containers running and stopped.

 `docker ps -a`{{execute}}

-## Task 8
+## Task 7

 Remove just stopped container by _NAME_ or _ID_